Kurbitz/PDCMAD/README.md

 - `INFLUXDB_PORT` Default value of exposed port
 - `GRAFANA_PORT` Default value of exposed port
 - `NALA_PORT` Default value of exposed port

+### Simba
+Simba uses either a token provided with `--db-token` or an exported environment variable named `INFLUXDB_TOKEN`.
+These can be created in InfluxDB for each user separately.

 ## Help
 Simba has help arguments (`-h`) for each subcommand.